42nd Street (Manhattan): Bus

 MTA Regional Bus Operations's M42 bus runs the length of 42nd Street between the Circle Line Sightseeing Cruises ferry terminal on the Hudson River and the headquarters of the United Nations on the East River.
 Westbound service originates at First Avenue.
 Its predecessor, the 42nd Street Crosstown Line streetcar, had used 42nd Street until 1946.
 In 2019, bus lanes were installed along the length of the street.
 There have also been proposals for light rail on 42nd Street over the years, such as in 2005.

 42nd Street is also used by the Staten Island express buses.

 In popular culture

-"Dorty-deuce" is street slang for Manhattan's former live peep show district on 42nd Street.
+"Forty-deuce" is street slang for Manhattan's former live peep show district on 42nd Street.
 The 1982 film Forty Deuce and the 2017 TV series The Deuce reference the phrase "forty-deuce".

-Notable CCP Politburo Standing Committee member Wang Huning referenced 42nd Street in his book America Against America mentioning it's "pornographic culture" as an example of the "decadence of high commodification".
+Notable CCP Politburo Standing Committee member Wang Huning referenced 42nd Street in his book America Against America mentioning its "pornographic culture" as an example of the "decadence of high commodification".

 An unspecified 42nd Street Subway Station is featured in Street Fighter III: Third Strike as the stage, "Subway Station".
 Two versions of this stage exist for the characters Alex and Ken Masters.
 Alex's version is in a bright orange tint and features construction equipment, while Ken's version has a blue tint and is clear of equipment.
 The famous Evo Moment 37 occurred on the Subway Station stage since Ken was the challenging player.